eye-division/katehipkiss/_layeredpapercuts/across-christchurch-meadow.md

 12 layers of handcut paper

-A view from Christchurch Meadow in Oxford with the tops of the Radcliffe Camera, St Mary's Church and  Merton College visible over the tree tops.
+A view from Christchurch Meadow in Oxford with the tops of the Radcliffe Camera, St Mary’s Church and  Merton College visible over the tree tops.

 #### <br>Size